-The following functionality is provided as your run Cilium in your Kubernetes cluster:
+The following functionality is provided as you run Cilium in your Kubernetes cluster:

-- Layer 7 policy enforcement on ingress and egress for the following
+Layer 7 policy enforcement on ingress and egress for the following application protocols:

 Pod IP addresses are typically local to the Kubernetes cluster.
 If pods need to reach services outside the cluster as a client, the network traffic is automatically masqueraded as it leaves the node.